Oriole Dog Training Club Schedule of Classes

 DOG SPORTS PREPARATION

-[AG050] Foundations for Dog Sports. - FULL Instructors: Margaret McDowell, Bethany Pontier, Carol Carr, Kim Culp, and Chelsy Thompson.
+[AG050] Foundations for Dog Sports.
+Instructors: Margaret McDowell, Bethany Pontier, Carol Carr, Kim Culp, and Chelsy Thompson.
 10 weeks.
 This class is for dogs aged 6 months & up who have graduated from a Basic Obedience class.
-Dogs will be introduced to the basic relationship building and foundation skills needed to be competitive in timed, physically active dog sports such as agility, flyball, rally, and disc dog.
-Foundation training includes board & target training; fitness training; impulse control games; drive games with recalls and sends; emphasizing tugging as a reward; rear-end awareness and body coordination exercises.
+Dogs will be introduced to the basic relationship-building and foundation skills needed to be competitive in timed, physically active dog sports such as agility, flyball, rally, and disc dog.
+Foundation training includes board and target training, fitness training, impulse-control games, drive games with recalls and sends, emphasis on tugging as a reward, rear-end awareness, and body-coordination exercises.
 Dogs can and should be entered in this class at a young age (although it is reasonable to expect very young dogs to rotate through it twice to expose them to each foundation exercise twice during their “puppy brain” stage).
 This class is primarily taught using a clicker to shape behaviors.
 Students will be exposed to a variety of "proofing" techniques to improve their dog’s performance.
-Graduation criteria: (1) ability to hold a "stay" position with handler at least 10' away; (2) dog exhibits body control coordination through demonstration of class exercises; (3) dog can stay focused on handler while working around other dogs in low arousal situations; (4) dog sends around an object from at least 6' away; (5) Handler exhibits understanding of training principles; including the 3 D’s for proofing, using a clicker for shaping behaviors, and handling/engaging with your dog.
-Students planning to move ahead to Agility 1 have the additional criteria of (1) Dog actively engages with a toy, viewing it as a reward; (2) dog is comfortable getting on the travel board with all four feet and turning around; and (3) ideally dog will target a toy and return it to handler.
-Prerequisite: Verification of graduation from Basic Obedience class, a CGC certificate or a completed evaluation by an Agility instructor.
+Graduation criteria: (1) dog can hold a "stay" position with handler at least 10' away; (2) dog exhibits body control coordination through demonstration of class exercises; (3) dog can stay focused on handler while working around other dogs in low arousal situations; (4) dog sends around an object from at least 6' away; (5) handler exhibits understanding of training principles, including the 3 D’s for proofing, using a clicker for shaping behaviors, and handling/engaging with the dog.
+Students planning to move ahead to Agility 1 have the additional criteria of (1) dog actively engages with a toy, viewing it as a reward; (2) dog is comfortable getting on the travel board with all four feet and turning around; and (3) ideally dog will target a toy and return it to handler.
+Prerequisite: Verification of graduation from Basic Obedience class, a CGC certificate, or a completed evaluation by an Agility instructor.
 Note: The first night of class is required for participation in the course.
 Dogs do not come to the first night of class.
 Agility Ring.

 |